charleschwang/MPTableView/README.md

-# MPTableView
+## MPTableView
-·Lightweight subviews
+- Lightweight subviews

-·Customize animations
+- Customize animations

-·Allow to manage reuse views
+- Allow to manage reuse views

-·Support more APIs in lower versions of iOS
+- Support more APIs in lower versions of iOS

-# APIs
+## APIs
 The same as the UITableView

-#Requirements
+## Requirements
 iOS 6+

-#License
+## License
 MPTableView is available under the MIT license.
 See the LICENSE file for more info.